reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

   {{% /info %}}

-Now that we understand how the spring security defaults work, lets look at a few commonly encountered usecases and customize the configurations accordingly.
+Now that we understand how the spring security defaults work, let's look at a **few commonly encountered usecases and customize the configurations** accordingly.

-#### Customise default configuration
+#### 1. Customize default configuration
 ````java
 @Configuration
 @EnableWebSecurity